Language steering in latent space to mitigate unintended code-switching: Results

 \subsection{Language steering}

-\paragraph{Experimental setup.} We fit the steering module on Flores Plus with 200 parallel samples.
-We test on 1,000 TED Talks samples where the second half is translated to a target language, creating artificial code-switching.
-We measure success via KL divergence for the next token prediction distribution (top 100 tokens): $\text{KL}(P_{\next_token{EN}} \| P_{\next_token{mixed}})$ (unsteered baseline) vs. $\text{KL}(P_{\next_token{EN}} \| P_{\next_token{steered}})$.
-Lower divergence indicates better mitigation.
+\paragraph{Experimental setup.} We fit the steering module on Flores Plus with 200 parallel samples and test on 2,467 TED Talks samples with artificial code-switching.
+Each sample is truncated to 20 words, split at the midpoint, and the second half is translated to the target language using Gemini 2.5 Flash via the OpenRouter API, producing texts that begin in English and switch mid-sentence.
+We note that this artificial code-switching created by translating the second half of each sentence may not capture the full complexity of naturally occurring code-switching.
+We use this controlled setup to isolate the effect of steering but acknowledge the need for evaluation on naturally occurring code-switched text in future work.
+Success is measured by comparing the next-token prediction distribution of the steered model against the English baseline using four complementary metrics: KL divergence $\text{KL}(P_{\text{EN}} \| P_{\text{steered}})$, Jensen-Shannon divergence, cosine similarity, and top-50 token overlap.
+Lower divergence and higher similarity/overlap indicate better mitigation.

-To find the best steering strength coefficient we conduct a grid search with the best values listed in Table~\ref{tab:qwen_steering_coeff} for each language pair.
+To find the best steering strength coefficient we conduct a grid search with the best values listed in Table~\ref{tab:steering_coeff} for each language pair.

 \paragraph{Results.} Table~\ref{tab:token_sample} demonstrates that steering shifts predictions from Spanish tokens (muy, bastante, tan) to their English equivalents (very, quite, so) while preserving semantic coherence.
-It changing \emph{how} the model speaks, not \emph{what} it says.
+For well-calibrated coefficients, steering changes \emph{how} the model speaks rather than \emph{what} it says, though aggressive coefficients can disrupt semantic content (see Limitations).

-Table~\ref{tab:qwen_kl} shows steering reduces divergence by 20\% on average.
-It hints that while we can mitigate the code-switching, the complex structure of the manifold does not allow us to reconstruct the original concept with a simple linear transformation.
-At the same time, we see that the method shows superior performance for English-Chines language pair.
-We hypothesize that the root cause is the tokenization and training data imbalance.
-Most likely, Qwen model prcossed much more English and Chinese data compared to other language pairs.
-It leads to more granular tokenization and better internal generalization of the concepts.
+Table~\ref{tab:kl} shows steering reduces KL divergence by 25-55\% across language pairs and models (38\% average for Qwen, 43\% for Llama).
+While the method substantially mitigates code-switching, the remaining gap indicates that the complex structure of the manifold does not allow full reconstruction of the original concept with a simple linear transformation.
+The method shows strongest performance for typologically distant pairs: English-Chinese achieves 55\% KL reduction on Qwen, while English-Russian achieves 55\% on Llama.
+We hypothesize that model-specific tokenization and training data balance play a key role: the Qwen model processed much more English and Chinese data, leading to more granular tokenization and better internal generalization for that pair.
+English-Hindi remains the weakest pair for both models (24-27\% reduction).